 For the safe operation of all electrical equipment within your Leisure Vehicle it is important that you read and fully understand these instructions.
 If you are unsure of any point, please contact your dealer / distributor for advice before use.

 The system has a number of key components that you will need to be familiar with before attempting to use the system, these are:

-- The EC454PSU or EC456PSU Power Supply Unit - a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The EC463 Control Panel a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information. - The PX300 Intelligent 300W Battery charger.
+- The EC454PSU or EC456PSU Power Supply Unit - a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The EC463 Control Panel a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information. - The PX300 Intelligent Battery charger 300W (when fitted) - The PX310 Intelligent Battery charger 300W (when fitted)